Kimi no Gin no Niwa

 "Kimi no Gin no Niwa" (君の銀の庭, Your Silver Garden) is the 14th single of Japanese girl group Kalafina.
 The song was used as the ending theme to the anime film Puella Magi Madoka Magica the Movie: Rebellion.
-The single peaked at No. 4 on Japan’s weekly Oricon singles chart, having reached 37,259 units.
-As of 2013, Kimi no Gin no Niwa has become the best-selling single of Kalafina.
+The single peaked at No. 4 on Japan's weekly Oricon singles chart, having reached 37,259 units.
+As of 2013, "Kimi no Gin no Niwa" has become the best-selling single by Kalafina.